 Children 6-12 Months Old

 Generally speaking, children ages 6 months to 1 year learn the ISR Self-Rescue skill of rolling onto their backs to float, rest and breathe.
 They learn to maintain this position until help arrives.
-This usually takes about 5 weeks for them to master.
+This usually takes about 5 weeks for them to master. **Infants must be at least 6 months of age and sitting up on their own for at least one-minute**

 Children 1-6 Years Old